 - Webster University offers an online Bachelor of Science in Data Analytics.

 The need for data analytics and intelligence continues to grow as technology evolves and society becomes increasingly digital.
 Orlando is positioned as a frontrunner for data analytics because of its highly skilled workforce pipeline and business friendly environment.

-“The Orlando area proved to be a great location for the U.S. Delivery Center,” noted Bert Naquin, managing director, Deloitte Consulting LLP, and Center director.
-“We met our initial hiring goals in half the time we expected it would take and given the success of the center and to stay ahead of clients’ needs, we’re adding up to 850 new jobs to our Lake Mary Center.
+“The Orlando area proved to be a great location for the U.S. Delivery Center,” noted Bert Naquin, managing director of Deloitte Consulting LLP.
+“We met our initial hiring goals in half the time we expected it would take, and given the success of the center and to stay ahead of clients’ needs, we’re adding up to 850 new jobs to our Lake Mary Center.
 The strength of the region – including a thriving international community and well-respected educational institutions – providing access to skilled, tech savvy workers – confirms our original choice for this location and makes expansion an easy call.”